 CLI1

 .
-Since clindamycin is a lincosamide, the antibiotic selector lincosamides()
+Since clindamycin is a lincosamide, the antimicrobial selector lincosamides()

 now contains the argument only_treatable = TRUE